7mind/izumi/doc/microsite/src/main/tut/distage/debugging.md

 sbt -Dizumi.debug.macro.rtti=true compile
 ```

-Macros power `distage-static` module, an alternative backend that does not use JVM runtime reflection to instantiate classes and auto-traits.

 ### Graphviz rendering

 Add `GraphDumpBootstrapModule` to your `Injector`'s configuration to enable dumping of graphviz files with a graphical representation of the `Plan`.